Last updated: 2022-08-14

 - If an MPO is found to be suppressing players from reporting rule infractions, or has been actively covering up unacceptable behavior, MPO leadership and involved players will be severely punished.
 In extreme cases, the MRT administrators may take actions to forcibly dissolve the MPO.

-MRT lines are built by staff after receiving approval at a GSM.
+MRT lines are built by staff after receiving approval at a staff meeting.
 Members may propose lines as well, but they must have the backing of a staff member who will be responsible for its actual construction.

-The OpenTTD map is reset periodically, currently every 2 months.
+The OpenTTD map is reset upon request by multiple players.
 Announcements for the settings of the next map will be made in Discord on the #openttd channel and to anyone that has the OpenTTD role.

 Companies that do not have any vehicles are automatically deleted by the server after 12 in-game months.